Neil Wegenschimmel

 Doğukan Demircioğlu

-Dogukan is a Ph.D. student in Cognitive Psychology.
+Dogukan is a Ph.D. candidate in Cognitive Psychology.
 His background also includes cognitive science and philosophy.
 His research centers around emotions, motivated reasoning, and decision-making, with a specific focus on understanding the psychological mechanisms behind people’s economic preferences.
 Recently, he has been exploring how people’s intuitive theories of emotion and cognition impact their risky and intertemporal choices.

 When Dogukan is not researching, he finds joy in swimming, running, and doing yoga.